Syllabus#

 The following is a non-exhaustive list of collaborative scenarios that are PROHIBITED under the above policies:

-The midterm exam will take place during class as indicated on the semester calendar.
+The two exam will take place during class as indicated on the semester calendar.
 The exam will be closed book with no access to a computer.
-Students will be permitted to bring 2 sheets of letter size paper filled with handwritten notes.
+Students will be permitted to bring 2 sheets (exam 1) and 4 sheets (exam 2) of letter size paper filled with handwritten notes.

 Projects#